montali/MLEngineerSummary/Machine Learning.md

 - There are several pros: they are explainable, they do not have any assumptions on the distribution of data, and they handle collinearity efficiently

-- There are several cons too:they have high variance and can create complex models, they are sensitive to outliers, they are prone to errors in many-class classification
+- There are several cons too: they have high variance and can create complex models, they are sensitive to outliers, they are prone to errors in many-class classification

 - When generating the tree, if all the elements belong to a class `c` we generate a leaf, otherwise **choose a test based on a single attribute** and generate an inner node